tomeryeh/demo/tutorial.md

 ## Positions management
 Positions collection allow to update the current position of the taxi and customer for all users.
-We also use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box.
+Cabble also use the geolocalisation filtering from Kuzzle to be aware of candidates in the user map bounding box.

 ### publishPositions

 Cabble has to send the positions changes for user in order to synchronize all positions in all other Cabble instance.
-To keep it simple we will send position every 3000 milliseconds :
+To keep it simple Cabble will send position every 3000 milliseconds :
 ```javascript
 	publishPositions: function() {
 		setInterval(